 This sort of isolation and routine exposure to the elements means that one incident could leave your crawl space open to the onset of mold growth.
 Damp, warm, and humid climates are typical of these non-habitable environments – which create ideal conditions for mold growth.

 A mold infestation is never ideal, and your crawl space is no exception.
-United Water Restoration Group of L.I. would like to walk through a typical process of a crawl space remediation project in Long Island, New York.
+United Water Restoration Long Island would like to walk through a typical process of a crawl space remediation project on Long Island.

 Crawl spaces are typically confined spaces with treacherous working conditions.
 Lighting is usually poor, and hazards can be plentiful.